MaximilianCoutuer/R-HATEOAS/README.md

 `git clone https:://github.com/MaximilianCoutuer/Realdolmen-HATEOAS.git`

-The project will become available through NuGet at version 1.0.
+The project is available on NuGet.
+Note that it is a work in progress until 1.0.0.

 ## Usage